cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/mapreduce-programs.rst

       setDescription("Builds a purchase history for each customer");
     }

-The configure method is similar to the one found in flows and applications.
-It defines the name and description of the MapReduce.
+The configure method is similar to the one found in applications.
+It defines the name and description of the MapReduce program.
 You can also :ref:`specify resources <mapreduce-resources>` (memory and virtual cores) used by the mappers and reducers.

 The ``initialize()`` method is invoked at runtime, before the MapReduce is executed.
 Through the ``getContext()`` method you can obtain an instance of the ``MapReduceContext``.